Real-hackbard/XML-Parser/README.md

 # Keywords:
 The strings entered in the "KeyWords.ini" file are displayed in a default color.
 Generally, XML tags are green, but other colors can be selected.

-If values are changed, added, or removed here, the same change must be applied in the
+If values are changed, added, or removed, the same change must be applied in the
 ```"Keywords.pas"``` unit.
 Otherwise, color errors will occur.